spletna-postaja/translatable/README.md

 });
 ```

-By default, translation tables must end with ``_i18`` suffix but that can be changed in the configuration file.
-Also,
+By default, translation tables must end with ``_i18n`` suffix although this can be changed in the previously mentioned
-translation table must contain a foreign key to the parent table as well as a ``locale`` field (also configurable)
+configuration file.
+Translation table must always contain a foreign key to the parent table as well as a ``locale``
-which will store the locale of translated attributes.
-Incrementing keys are not allowed on translation models.
-A
+field (also configurable) which will store the locale of translated attributes.
+Incrementing keys are not allowed on
-composite key containing ``locale`` and foreign key reference to the parent model needs to be defined instead.
+translation models.
+A composite key containing ``locale`` and foreign key reference to the parent model needs to be
-Optionally you may also define foreign key constraints, but the package will work without them as well.
+defined instead.
+Optionally you may define foreign key constraints, but the package will work without them as well.

 **Important: make sure that no translated attributes are named the same as any non translated attribute since that will
 break the queries.
 This also applies to timestamps (which should not be added to the translation tables but to primary